GT-Edge-AI-Internal/gt-ai-os-community/README.md

 Carefully choose the correct installation script for your host.

 ## Embedding model GPU acceleration:
-Only NVIDIA GPU's are supported for embedding acceleration.
+NVIDIA GPU's and Apple Silicon will significantly accelerate embedding acceleration (uploading files and documents for Retrieval Augemented Generation "RAG").
 Ensure that your NVIDIA GPU hardware is installed prior to starting the GT AI OS installation.
+There are no special drivers or dependencies for using Apple Silicon.

 At v2.0.33, once you install GT AI OS, you cannot install GPU hardware and switch from CPU to GPU for embeddings.
 We are looking to fix this in a future release.